YKwagga/COS214---Prac-4/README.md

 COS 214 Practical 4 implementation in C++11.
 The chosen domain is a film studio preparing and executing a shoot.
-The program models nested production areas and locations, crew availability, and the film's operational lifecycle.
+The program models nested production areas and locations, crew availability, decorators, iterators, and the film lifecycle.

 ## Design decisions